skiold/scout_cookbooks/README.md

 ### [:scout][:plugin_properties]

 Hash.
-Used to generate a plugins.properties file from encrypted data bags for secure lookups.
-E.g. "haproxy.password" => {"encrypted_data_bag" => "shared_passwords", "item" => "haproxy_stats", "key" => "password"} will create a plugins.properties entry with "haproxy.password=PASSWORD" where PASSWORD is an encrypted data bag item "haproxy_stats" in encrypted_data_bag "shared_passwords" with key "password".
+Used to generate a plugins.properties file from string values or encrypted data bag items.
+For example, "haproxy.password" => "foobar" will create an entry "haproxy.password=foobar" in the plugins.properties file.
+Alternatively, "haproxy.password" => {"encrypted_data_bag" => "shared_passwords", "item" => "haproxy_stats", "key" => "password"} will create a plugins.properties entry with "haproxy.password=PASSWORD" where PASSWORD is an encrypted data bag item "haproxy_stats" in encrypted_data_bag "shared_passwords" with key "password".

 Default value: `{}`